goulce01/Data-Visualization-Project/README.md

   <img src="Men's Marathon Medal Count.png" width="90%"/>
 </p>
 _The Unified Team was the name used for the sports team of the former Soviet Union at the 1992 Winter Olympics in Albertville and the 1992 Summer Olympics in Barcelona._
-### These graphs show use the countries that are most represented in our future graphs that are broken down by medal type.
+### These graphs show us the countries that are most represented in our future graphs that are broken down by medal type.
 <br/><br/>
 <p align="center">
 <font size="10" color="Tomato">Answering our Questions</font>